-Leeds Castle is an absolutely magnificent venue for a wedding.
+is an absolutely magnificent venue for a wedding.
 The castle is set in 500 acres of parkland, 4 miles south-east of Maidstone, Kent and offers stunning scenery and backdrops - it's a wedding photographer's paradise.
-To give you some idea of what a wedding at Leeds Castle can look like please view the galleries below.
+To give you some idea of what a wedding at the Leeds Castle wedding venue can look like please view the galleries below.

 Sally and Will's wedding took place at Mersham Church with the reception at Leeds Castle.
 They had pre-dinner drinks on a lawn facing the castle and then moved on to Fairfax Hall (a typical timber-framed Kentish barn) for speeches and the wedding breakfast.
 Claire and Dominic had both their ceremony and reception at the castle itself.
 The ceremony took place in the Dining Room, followed by drinks in the Library and then dinner in the Henry VIII Banqueting Hall, situated in the 13th century castle keep - the Gloriette.
 Chrissy and Andy had their ceremony and reception in the recently renovated Maiden's Tower.
 Both Luci and Chris, and Janine and Harry, had their weddings in The Gatehouse which, alas, is no longer available for weddings.